 The road leading to the pay and display car park is a bit rough.
 The machine does take credit cards.
 You have the option to pay £3 for up to 2 hours or £5 for all day.
 Keep in mind the parking gates lock at 20:00.

 The Hunstanton Sea Life Centre is more than just your typical aquarium.
-They also have a seal hospital.
+They also have a seal hospital and recovery centre.

 Some seals arrive at the hospital in very bad condition, sometimes close to death.
 The dedicated veterinary team works around the clock to do everything possible to stabilise the seal´s condition so that they can eventually be returned to sea.